vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/limit.md

 ### Examples of SKIP

-You can use `SKIP <offset>` to skip the top N rows of the output and return the rest of the output.
-So, there is no need to add `LIMIT <number_rows>`.
+`SKIP` can be used alone to set the offset and return the data after the specified position.

 ```ngql
 nebula> MATCH (v:player{name:"Tim Duncan"}) --> (v2) \